Blog

 That, too, is familiar.

 Misunderstood needs, unnamed limits, borrowed expectations, they don’t stop movement.
 They distort it.
-You still progress.
-You still function.
+You still progress and still function.
 But something always feels slightly wrong, slightly off-center, slightly unsafe.

 Sigil teleportation teaches a harder lesson than endurance ever did: